ericmbf/fullStackWebDeveloperProject3/README.md

 # Projetct 3 Full Stack Web Developer Nanodegree from Udacity
 This repository is used to implement the third project from Udacity Full Stack Development nanodegree.
-In the project it is needed response 3 questions using sql query.
+This project responses three questions using sql query using python psycopg2 module to connect to database and executes the queries.

 ## Getting Started